Is Medellín Safe for Tourists in 2026?

 Medellín’s Murder Rate vs. U.S. Cities: The Numbers Tell a Different Story

 In 1991, Medellín had a homicide rate of 380 per 100,000 people.
-It was, without question, the most dangerous city on earth.
+The most dangerous city on earth.

-Read that again.
-The city that was literally the murder capital of the world now has a lower homicide rate than multiple American cities that nobody considers dangerous to visit.
+The city that was literally the murder capital of the world now has a lower homicide rate than multiple American cities nobody thinks twice about visiting.
+That is not spin.
+That is data.

 El Poblado and Laureles: Where to Stay